-Average Annual Total Returns (for periods ended December 31, 2023) One Year Five Years Ten Years Class I Shares - Return Before Taxes (0.28)% 3.08% 3.60% Class I Shares - Return After Taxes on Distributions (0.60)% 3.01% 3.00% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 0.06% 2.38% 2.59% Investor Class Shares - Return Before Taxes (0.59)% 2.82% 3.36% S&P 500® Total Return Index (reflects no deductions for fees, expenses or taxes) 26.29% 15.69% 12.03% Bloomberg Aggregate Bond Index (reflects no deductions for fees, expenses or taxes) 5.53% 1.10% 1.81% tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
-After-tax returns are shown for Class I Shares only and after-tax returns for classes other than Class I will vary from returns shown for Class I Shares.
+Average Annual Total Returns (for periods ended December 31, 2024) One Year Five Years Ten Years Class I Shares - Return Before Taxes 7.65% 4.75% 3.75% Class I Shares - Return After Taxes on Distributions 1 6.70% 4.49% 3.57% Class I Shares - Return After Taxes on Distributions and Sale of Fund Shares 1 5.21% 3.69% 2.95% S&P 500® Total Return Index 2 (reflects no deductions for fees, expenses or taxes) 1.25% (0.33)% 1.35% Bloomberg U.S. Aggregate Bond Index 3 (reflects no deductions for fees, expenses or taxes) 25.02% 14.53% 13.10%

-^{} After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+- 1 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
-After-tax returns shown are not relevant to investors who hold their Fund shares through

-The S&P 500® Total Return Index is a broad unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general.
+After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts. - 2 The S&P 500® Total Return Index is a broad unmanaged index of 500 stocks, which is widely recognized as representative of the equity market in general.
 It is a market-value weighted index.
-Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index.
+Please note that indices do not take into account any fees and expenses of investing in the individual securities that they track and individuals cannot invest directly in any index. - 3 The Bloomberg U.S. Aggregate Bond Index is an unmanaged index comprised of U.S. investment grade, fixed rate bond market securities, including government, government agency, corporate and mortgage-backed securities between one and ten years.
+Investors cannot invest directly in an index.

-Quantitative Value Technologies, LLC d/b/a Cognios Capital is the Fund's sub-advisor.
+AXS Investments LLC is the Fund's investment advisor.